 A sinus lift may be necessary if you:

 In the most common sinus augmentation procedure, a small incision is made on the premolar or molar region to expose the jawbone.
 A small opening is cut into the bone, and the membrane lining the sinus is pushed upward.
 The underlying space is filled with bone grafting material, either from your own body or from a cadaver.
 Sometimes, synthetic materials that can imitate bone formation are used.
 After the bone is implanted, the incision is stitched up and the healing process begins.
 After several months of healing, the bone becomes part of the patient’s jaw and dental implants can be inserted and stabilized in this new sinus bone.

-A sinus augmentation is generally performed at Dr. Johnson's office, under local anesthesia.
+A sinus augmentation is generally performed in one of our two offices, under local anesthesia.
 However, some patients also may request oral or intravenous sedative medication as well.

 Lakewood WA • Tacoma WA • Steilacoom WA • DuPont WA • University Places WA Spanaway WA • Puyallup WA